togethercomputer/together-python/README.md

 print(models[0]['name'])
 ```

-Let's start an instance of one of the models on the list above.
+Let's start an instance of one of the models in the list above.
 You can also start an instance by clicking play on any model in the [models playground](https://api.together.xyz/playground).

 ```python
 together.Models.start("togethercomputer/RedPajama-INCITE-7B-Base")